-Outstanding students wishing who wish to continue their education may begin graduate work after the completion of their bachelor bachelor's degrees.
+Outstanding students wishing who wish to continue their education may begin graduate work after the completion of their bachelor's degrees.
 Most master's degree programs require applicants to take standardized national examinations.
-The IU MBA M.B.A.
-Columbus program requires students to take the Graduate Management Admission Test (GMAT) (www.gmat.org) as part of the admission process.
-To be considered for admission, a four-year bachelor bachelor's degree or its equivalent from an accredited institution is required.
-While an undergraduate business degree is not required, some preparatory work in mathematics, computing skills, and a business foundation, such as accounting and statistics, is expected.
-Courses for the IU MBA M.B.A.
-Columbus degree are sequenced to maximize learning potential while balancing the work load to accommodate the needs of working students.
+To be considered for admission, a four-year baccalaureate degree or its equivalent from an accredited institution is required.

-Nondegree Programs Division of Education Division Description
+Division of Education